 Paul “sPankyAce” Slusser

 Paul has several associate degrees which never quite added up to the B.A. in Computer Science he wanted.
 Conquering his hatred of math through art, Paul graduated from the Art Institute of Dallas in spring of 1999 and was quickly hired by Ensemble Studios.
-He has been fortunate enough to work on several titles, including Age of Empires 2, Age of Mythology, Age of Empires 3, and Halo Wars.
-Paul’s responsibilities include creating buildings, random maps, scenarios, home cities and resupplying the soda machine.
+He has been fortunate enough to work on several titles, including Age of Empires 2, Age of Mythology, Age of Empires 3, Halo Wars, Age Online, Orcs Must Die, Orcs Must Die 2!, and Echo Prime.
+Paul’s responsibilities revolve around anything environment/level related in our games.

 Chris has a double degree in computer science and software engineering, and a Master’s in computer science.
 A veteran of Ritual Entertainment and Ensemble Studios, Chris loves a good game of WoW, Halo, Quake, or Starcraft; he’s also been known to get outside for some bike riding, hiking, or gardening.
 Chris’s workstation will be featured on the 24-hour StarkCam(TM) – coming soon!